-The tax cuts in 2001 (EGTRRA) reduced income tax rates, phased out and temporarily eliminated the estate tax, expanded the child credit, and made other changes.
-The 2003 tax cut (JGTRRA) reduced rates on dividends and capital gains.
-The impact on growth of these changes appears to have been negligible.
-First, a cursory look at growth between 2001 and 2007 (before the onset of the Great Recession) suggests that overall growth rate was both mediocre - real per-capita income grew at an annual rate of 1.5 percent during that period, compared to 2.3 percent from 1950 to 2001 - and was concentrated in housing and finance, two sectors that were not favored by the tax cuts.
+The tax cuts in 2001 (The Economic Growth and Tax Relief Reconciliation Act of 2001, or EGTRRA) reduced income tax rates, phased out and temporarily eliminated the estate tax, expanded the child credit, and made other changes.
+The 2003 tax cut (The Jobs and Growth Tax Relief Reconciliation Act of 2003, or JGTRRA) reduced rates on dividends and capital gains.

+A variety of forms of evidence suggest that the impact on growth of these changes was negligible.
+A cursory look at growth between 2001 and 2007 (before the onset of the Great Recession) suggests that overall growth rate was both mediocre - real per-capita income grew at an annual rate of 1.5 percent during that period, compared to 2.3 percent from 1950 to 2001 - and was concentrated in housing and finance, two sectors that were not favored by the tax cuts.
 There is, in short, no first-order evidence in the aggregate data that these tax cuts generated growth.